 Will a Skincare Detox Really Work?

 To answer this question, I want to start by talking about what the word “detox” really means.
 Medically speaking, detoxification refers to the removal of toxic substances from the body.
-However, when it comes to beauty, the word “detox” is unregulated.
-It’s meaning is vague at best, which is why I like to think of it as a “reset.”
-In other words, your skin is acting up, so you want to strip everything down to bare bones.
-Think of it kind of like cleaning up your diet after the holidays—you stop eating rich foods and go back to basics to make yourself feel more balanced.
+When it comes to beauty, the word “detox” is unregulated.
+Its meaning is vague at best, which is why I like to think of it as a “reset.”
+In other words, your skin is acting up, so you strip everything down to bare bones.
+It’s kind of like cleaning up your diet after the holidays.
+You stop eating rich foods and go back to basics to feel more balanced.

-Who Should Try a Skincare Detox?
+Should I Try a Skincare Detox?

-Irritated, Red, Reactive Skin
+Red, Irritated, and Reactive Skin

-If you find that your skin frequently becomes red, hot, and/or stings when you perform your skincare routine, chances are you have a damaged moisture barrier.
-While there are a lot of things that can cause this, as I mention in this post, what I see most often is people overusing active ingredients or using products that are too harsh for their skin.
+If your skin is frequently red and hot and/or it stings when you perform your skincare routine, chances are you have a damaged moisture barrier.
+There are a lot of different things that can cause this, but what I see most, is that people are overusing active ingredients and using products that are too harsh for their skin.

-Even if you’re experiencing a flare-up that could be brought on by environmental triggers such as allergies or a weather change, it can be beneficial to strip everything back to make sure your products aren’t further aggravating your skin.
+Even if you’re experiencing a flare-up caused by environmental factors like allergies or weather changes, it can still be beneficial to strip everything back.
+This will make sure your products aren’t further aggravating your skin and making matters worse.
 Of course, if these types of issues persist, you’ll want to schedule an appointment with a dermatologist who can assess your individual needs.
-Conditions like eczema, rosacea, and perioral dermatitis sometimes require a prescription, especially if you’ve simplified your routine and you’re not seeing improvement.
+Conditions like eczema, rosacea and perioral dermatitis sometimes require a prescription, especially if you’ve simplified your routine and you’re not seeing improvement.

 What’s the Best Way to Go About a Skincare Detox?

-I’ve heard people say they skip moisturizer in order to let their skin breathe.
-I don’t suggest this, especially if you’re struggling with any conditions like eczema or perioral dermatitis.
+I’ve heard people say they skip moisturizers to let their skin “breathe.”
+I don’t suggest this, especially if you’re struggling with conditions like eczema or perioral dermatitis.
 First of all, skin doesn’t respire, so the idea of skin breathing is a myth.
-Second, moisturizer protects the skin and prevents water loss, which can lead to an even more damaged moisture barrier.
-Always remember that skin cells are like fish—they need water to live.
+Second, moisturizer protects the skin and prevents water loss, which can lead to even more moisture barrier damage (always remember that skin cells are like fish—they need water to live).

 If you go back to basics for a while and your skin improves, this means you’ve been using the wrong products for your skin type.

-How Many Skincare Products is Too Many?
+How Many Skincare Products Is Too Many?

 I understand why people want to layer on all sorts of products.
 There are so many amazing ingredients available, and we all want to reap the benefits.
 While I do believe it’s good to use a variety of ingredients to give your skin a full spectrum of benefits, my philosophy is that it’s best to cycle through them, focusing on just one active a night, so it can do its job.
 Using too many actives at the same time risks irritation, which brings us back to the original problem that a “skincare detox” is meant to solve.

-While there may be a few people who are lucky enough to have skin that’s so well-balanced they don’t need to use products, most of us are constantly exposed to things that disrupt our skin’s barrier.
-Using the right skincare products is one of the best ways to protect our barriers, so I never recommend forgoing products altogether.
-That said, if your skin is acting up, a “skincare detox” (AKA going back to bland basics) is a good way to identify whether your products are doing more harm than good.
+While there may be a few people out there who are lucky enough to have skin that’s so well-balanced they don’t need to use products, most of us are constantly exposed to things that disrupt our skin’s barrier.
+Using the right products is one of the best ways to protect our barriers, so I never recommend forgoing products altogether.
+That said, if your skin is acting up, a “skincare detox” (AKA going back to basics) is a good way to identify whether your products are doing more harm than good.